sultan99/react-on-lambda/README.md

 ## Features
 - fun functional programming
-- less and clean coding
 - output bundle size less ~22% than JSX
 - faster render and mount up to ~10% than JSX
+- smooth integration to an existing React project with JSX
 - no transpiler necessary, can be run directly in browser
-- smooth integration to an existing React project with JSX
 <br/>

 ## Benchmarks